Jacques Robbe

 Jacques Robbe (1643–1721) was a French engineer and geographer.
 He also wrote plays under the pseudonym Barquebois.

 Life

-Born in Soissons, Robbe was educated as a lawyer.
+Born in Soissons, Province of Picardy.
+Robbe was educated as a lawyer.
 He became royal geographer, publishing a treatise on geography in 1678, which was translated into Turkish by Petros Baronian, the interpreter for the Dutch embassy in Istanbul.

 Robbe died in Paris in 1721.